ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 #### Entity Domain Type

-countrycode
+The entity domain type of the COUNTRYCODE domain is "countrycode" (in lowercase).

 #### Domain-Specific Entity Identifiers {#countrycode-entity-id}

-The entity identifier of an entity in a countrycode domain is encoded as an ISO 3166-1 alpha-2 code {{ISO3166-1}} in lowercase.
+The entity identifier of an entity in a COUNTRYCODE domain is encoded as an ISO 3166-1 alpha-2 code {{ISO3166-1}} in lowercase.

 #### Hierarchy and Inheritance